yvelikova/axway-open-docs/content/en/docs/streams/subscribers/subscriber-sse.md

 |snapshot-patch | application/vnd.axway.streams+snapshot-patch |
 | **default** | \" \" or  \*\/\* or text/event-stream |

-> If the client request a subscription mode not allowed by topic's configuration, a `406 Not Acceptable` will be returned.
+If the client requests a subscription mode not allowed by topic's configuration, a `406 Not Acceptable` will be returned.